Pregnant and thinking about Adoption

 Once the baby has settled down with the adoptive parents, the adoptive family will apply to the Adoption Authority of Ireland for an Adoption Order.
 The baby is generally with the adoptive family for at least six months before an Adoption Order is made.

 Social workers from Tusla - Child and Family Agency Adoption Services will visit your child in their new home and make sure that he or she is being well cared for.
 During this time your social worker will discuss with you the signing of the final consent forms.
-The baby must be at least six weeks old before this can happen.
-Where the father’s consent is legally required, he will be included in discussions with the social worker and decisions about the adoption process, and signing consent forms for the adoption.
+The baby must be at least six weeks old before this can happen. father’s or guardian’s consent is legally required, they will be included in discussions with the social worker and decisions about the adoption process, and signing consent forms for the adoption.

 What if I change my mind?